How am I spending my time?

 - Working full-time at BlueDot Impact, an education non-profit where I focus on AI safety and alignment.
 I've recently been working on:

 - Handling technology and governance at Raise, a charity that encourages students to think about effective giving.
-This month:
+This includes handling our end-of-year submissions to the Charity Commission, and looking after our open-source software.

 - Learning about: